Login

 Laser technologies

-The vanadate laser can emit at three different wavelengths: , 532 (green), and 355 nm (blue).
-Vanadate lasers are also diode-pumped and deliver beam quality with pulse-to-pulse stability, making them well suited for ablation marking and heat-affected zone (HAZ) applications.
-One of the vanadate laser markets is day/night marking&#;an automotive application in which a top coating is removed to allow light to backlight buttons at night&#;typically ablating a top coating to expose a lower surface without damaging it.
+The vanadate laser operates at three distinct wavelengths: 532 nm (green), 355 nm (blue), and one additional wavelength.
+Like Nd:YAG lasers, these are diode-pumped and provide consistent beam quality, particularly beneficial in ablation marking and minimizing heat-affected zones (HAZ).
+A notable application of the vanadate laser is in automotive day/night marking, where a top coating is effectively removed to backlight buttons at night, exposing a lower surface without incurring damage.

-Pulse repetition rate&#;The YAG and vanadate lasers are quite different from the fiber laser with respect to peak power and pulse repetition frequency range.
-The pulse duration emitted by fiber systems configured as master oscillator fiber power amplifier (MOFPA) can be adjusted, which has a direct impact on the available pulse repetition rates available to optimize the laser marking process (see table).
+Pulse repetition rate Concerning peak power and pulse repetition frequency range, YAG and vanadate lasers contrast significantly with fiber lasers.
+For instance, pulse durations emitted by fiber configurations such as the master oscillator fiber power amplifier (MOFPA) can be tailored, directly influencing the available pulse repetition rates suitable for optimal laser marking processes (see table).

 Typical values of laser marking systemsTypical values